-- Remain calm. - If threat of fire exists, move students to a safe place - Call emergency vehicles/services: police, fire, ambulance, highway patrol, and begin administration of first aid. - Notify Campus Security Department at Ext.
-'0' (409-944-4242), or 409-944-1361. - Refer all media inquiries to the College Public Affairs Office. - Complete the Accident Report Form located in the glove compartment of the vehicle.
+- · Remain calm. - If threat of fire exists, move students to a safe place - Call emergency vehicles/services: police, fire, ambulance, highway patrol, and begin administration of first aid. - Notify Campus Security Department at Ext.
+'0' or 409-944-4242 or 409-996-7663 (Security Cell). - Refer all media inquiries to the College Marketing and Communications Office. - Complete the Accident Report Form located in the glove compartment of the vehicle.